-Agistri - Athens (Piraeus)
+Agistri Skala - Athens (Piraeus)

 Ferries to Athens

-Agistri - Athens (Piraeus)
+Agistri Skala - Athens (Piraeus)

 Ferries to Athens

-Agistri Athens (Piraeus) ferry prices typically range between 15.56 €* and 54.72 €*.
-The average price is typically 27.0 €*.
-The cheapest Agistri Athens (Piraeus) ferry prices start from 15.56 €*.
-The average price for a foot passenger is 27.0 €*.
+Agistri Skala Athens (Piraeus) ferry prices typically range between 22€* and 74€*.
+The average price is typically 40€*.
+The cheapest Agistri Skala Athens (Piraeus) ferry prices start from 22€*.
+The average price for a foot passenger is 40€*.

 Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Prices exclude service fees.
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated 1 March 2026.

-The distance between Agistri to Athens (Piraeus) is approximately 24.0 miles (38.7km) or 20.9 nautical miles.
+The distance between Agistri Skala to Athens (Piraeus) is approximately 24.0 miles (38.6km) or 20.9 nautical miles.

-Pets are allowed on ferries travelling from Agistri to Athens (Piraeus) with Saronic Ferries.
+Pets are allowed on ferries travelling from Agistri Skala to Athens (Piraeus) with Saronic Ferries.
 Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.

 More routes than anyone else.